-NSW Ministry of Heath Inquiry into the prescribing of chemotherapy at St Vincent’s Hospital by Dr Grygiel has highlighted the magnitude of the systematic off-protocol prescribing and has recommended that the hospital apologise to patients and their families as well as offer intensive follow-up in at another oncology unit.
+NSW Ministry of Health Inquiry into the prescribing of chemotherapy at St Vincent’s Hospital by Dr Grygiel has highlighted the magnitude of the systematic off-protocol prescribing and has recommended that the hospital apologise to patients and their families as well as offer intensive follow-up at another oncology unit.

 Chemotherapy is normally used with a number of other drugs, including radiation to treat cancer in patients.
 Head and neck cancer patients can be administered chemotherapy either orally or intravenously.
 The type of treatment directed to a patient is based on the stage of the disease, whether the patient had received previous chemotherapy or radiation treatments and if the cancer has spread to other parts of the body.